lammps/lammps/doc/src/fix_bond_react.rst

 rate of the reaction.
 The number of reaction occurences is limited to Nlimit within an interval of Nsteps timesteps.
 At the beginning of a run, including when reading from a restart file, no reactions are permitted within the first Nsteps timesteps.
+Nlimit can be specified with an equal-style :doc:`variable <variable>`.

 The *stabilize_steps* keyword allows for the specification of how many time steps a reaction site is stabilized before being returned to the